How to Grow the String of Dolphins Plant

 This succulent is also a bit picky about how much sunlight it gets.

-You should place it in an area that gets lots of bright indirect light.
+You should place it in an area with lots of bright indirect light.
 That spot should also protect the plant from the afternoon sun because direct sun exposure can result in the plant getting sunburned.

 Dappled sun is great, so under a loose-leafed tree or in a planter hanging in the shade of a covered porch are good options.